You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Working with tmux Windows

-tmux windows are like browser tabs within a session.
-Each window can contain multiple panes.
+tmux windows work like browser tabs within a session.
+Each window holds multiple panes.

 Creating a New Window